-1 In addition to discussions on the formulation of the next business plan, we discussed our long-term vision for MHI Group.
+In addition to discussions on the formulation of the next business plan, we discussed our long-term vision for MHI Group.
 We also held discussions on our growth strategy, personnel strategy, and commitment to sustainability.

+We continued working on ways to prepare materials to enhance the efficiency of Board meetings.
+We also enhanced agenda item explanations, including through pre-meeting briefings, to address time constraints and clarify discussion points, thus enhancing Board discussions.

+To foster a deeper understanding of our business, we continued conducting visits to our production sites and increased opportunities for communication through dialogues with executive officers and employees.

+In the Nomination and Remuneration Advisory Council, we established opportunities to discuss the composition of the Board of Directors, etc.

+Planned Actions for FY2024

-1 Initiatives aimed at enhancement of discussion We will provide timely updates on the progress of the 2024 Medium-Term Business Plan (MTBP) to the Board of Directors.
-We will also incorporate matters of particular interest to the directors into the annual agenda for We continued working on ways to prepare materials to explanation and discussion.
-2 hhance the efficiency of Board meetings.
-We also hhanced agenda item explanations, including through re-meeting briefings, to address time constraints and arify discussion points, thus enhancing Board discussions.
-2 o foster a deeper understanding of our business, we ontinued conducting visits to our production sites and Create opportunities for outside directors to exchar information and share awareness of issues In addition to various meetings scheduled throughout 3 the year, we will continue providing opportunities to hold separate meetings when deemed necessary by the outside directors.
-5 increased opportunities for communication through dialogues with executive officers and employees.
-Provide opportunities to help outside directors 4 In the Nomination and Remuneration Advisory Council, we established opportunities to discuss the composition of the Board of Directors, etc. 3 understand our business We will continue providing opportunities for outside directors to visit production sites and engage in dialogue with executive officers and employees.
+Initiatives aimed at enhancement of discussion We will provide timely updates on the progress of the 2024 Medium-Term Business Plan (MTBP) to the Board of Directors.
+We will also incorporate matters of particular interest to the directors into the annual agenda for explanation and discussion.

+Create opportunities for outside directors to exchange information and share awareness of issues In addition to various meetings scheduled throughout the year, we will continue providing opportunities to hold separate meetings when deemed necessary by the outside directors.

+Provide opportunities to help outside directors understand our business

+We will continue providing opportunities for outside directors to visit production sites and engage in dialogue with executive officers and employees.